404FoundingFather/wolfram-sim-ehammond/memory-bank/05-uidesign.md

 ## User Flows

 ### Basic Simulation Flow
-1.  **User selects/defines** an initial state using a dropdown or simple editor.
+1.  **User selects/defines** an initial state using a dropdown or simple editor, OR **clicks "Load Hypergraph"** and selects a predefined example or a local file.
 2.  **User selects** a predefined rewrite rule from a dropdown (or potentially inputs a rule if that feature is active).
-3.  **User clicks** "Initialize Simulation" button.
+3.  **User clicks** "Initialize Simulation" button (if not loading an existing hypergraph that implicitly initializes).
-    - System: Backend initializes, sends initial hypergraph state to frontend.
+    - System: Backend initializes/loads, sends initial hypergraph state to frontend.
 Visualization updates.
+Save/Step/Run/Stop/Reset buttons become appropriately enabled/disabled.
 4.  **User clicks** "Step" button.
     - System: Backend performs one simulation step, sends updated state.
 Visualization updates.
 Status (step number) updates.
 5.  **User clicks** "Run" button.